shinjiroy/model-checking-on-sdd/templates/formal-verification-log-template.md

 ### Open Issues

-{List any open issues discovered during verification}
+[List any open issues discovered during verification]

 ### Resolved Issues

-{List issues that have been fixed and re-verified}
+[List issues that have been fixed and re-verified]

 ---

 ## Notes

-{General notes about the verification process, model evolution, or lessons learned}
+[General notes about the verification process, model evolution, or lessons learned]